 TRANSGENDER PRIDE FLAG

-Flags are and have always been an important part of the LGBTIQ+ community.
+Flags are and have always been an important part of the LGBTQI+ community.
 Sometimes, people fly a flag in protest to show support, and other times to celebrate their identities at a gay pride parade, or simply as a casual decoration.
 They represent and celebrate the identity of people, and they are constantly evolving and changing.
 While the rainbow pride flag was created to represent gay pride and be all-inclusive, each of the different pride flags that have been designed since representing a specific section of the LGBTIQ+ community.